 Citrix Systems Inc. and SAP AG have added XenServer virtualization to their list of jointly supported product offerings, which already included XenDesktop and XenApp.
-According to a blog post
+According to a blog post by Citrix Systems Inc. CTO Simon Crosby, the qualification process has been ongoing for the last two years.
+Orange signs on with VCE to deliver cloud computing services

 Orange Business Services will deploy pre-integrated vBlocks from VMware, Cisco and EMC's Virtual Computing Environment Coalition (aka Acadia) to support its cloud computing services, the companies announced last week.
 The new alliance -- called Flexible 4 Business -- is intended to help businesses to tap cloud computing without building their own infrastructure.
 The Flexible 4 Business cloud services portfolio will initially include private cloud and back-up services, as well as security and unified communications services.
 HDS boosts storage bandwidth on new VSP